 Monitoring Fees: In addition to the market value of the easement and application fee, the applicant can be assessed a monitoring fee to cover the projected reasonable costs for monitoring the construction of the easement and preparing special terms and conditions for the easement.
 The applicant will receive an estimate of the monitoring fee before the applicant submits the fee.
 Upon completion of construction, a refund of any unused balance of the monitoring fee will be returned to the applicant.

 Easement Application Link:

 Funding Restrictions on State Land

 Some lands owned by the State of Minnesota were purchased using funds that put restrictions on the lands.
 Before the DNR can grant an easement over lands with funding restriction, DNR must receive written approval from the funding provider.
 This process can take several months.

 The DNR encourages you to plan ahead for this review.
-Please contact your Division of Lands and Minerals Regional Operational Staff.
+Please contact your Lands and Minerals Division Regional Operational Staff.
 They will determine if the state land you would like an easement over has funding restrictions.

 If it is determined that funding approval is required, the items listed below should be submitted with your easement application.

 - Map that indicates scope of entire project - preferably with aerial photo background and clearly labeled.

 - Detailed map of project segment on DNR land.